sobrus/FastLacellsGenerator/README.md

 # FastLacellsGenerator
-Fast lacells.db database generator script for LocalGSMBackend by n76

 Simple script to quickly generate lacells.db cell database for LocalGSMBackend.

 Using very fast internet connection, it can generate Poland (~1.000.000 cells) database in just under 2 minutes on dual core x64 Atom D510 CPU.